 Areas of Focus

-Throughout FY 2025, the Adrienne Kirby ’81 Family Literacy Project (AKFLP) supported a wide range of initiatives that strengthened its partnership with Hall Neighborhood House and expanded literacy opportunities for children and families.
+The Adrienne Kirby ’81 Family Literacy Project (AKFLP) supported a wide range of initiatives to strengthen its partnership with Hall Neighborhood House and expanded literacy opportunities for children and families.

 • Dr. Haber’s research project with two undergraduate students at HNH: developing emergent science literacy in an under-resourced early childhood center